VersusCenter

 Figma wins

-Figma wins for modern product design workflows due to superior collaboration, lower cost, and purpose-built UI/UX features, while Photoshop remains unmatched for photo and image editing.
+Figma wins overall due to superior collaboration, lower cost, and purpose-built design system tools that align with modern digital product design workflows, though Photoshop remains unmatched for photo editing.

 Adobe Photoshop